rodriguesxxx/Algorithms/ADVANCED/OrderPolynomials/README.md

-Create an algorithm/lib to order polynomials of the same variable based on their degree.
+Create an algorithm to order polynomials of the same variable based on their degree.

 **_The main focus of the algorithm is to apply the best sorting strategy_**